You are currently viewing How To Practice Warrior 1 Chair Pose (Virabhadrasana 1) – A Seated Yoga Pose for Beginners

 This pose encourages proper alignment of the spine and shoulders.
 This pose supports good posture and prevents hunchback.

-It improves focus and concentration of the mind and creates a sense of calm mind.
+It improves focus and concentration of the mind and creates a sense of calm.

 Here we learn how to do this pose by the step-by-step instructions that can help you to perform this pose.
 Please read them carefully before performing this pose without any difficulty.

-2. Lengthen your spine and shoulder should be relaxed and rolled back.
+2. Lengthen your spine, and your shoulders should be relaxed and rolled back.
 Take 3-4 breaths in this position.

 3. Now shift your hips slightly to the left side of the chair and bend your knees at a 90-degree angle.